Decentralised-Autonomous-Institutions/ondc-bap/docs/status.md

 - ✅ Constant-time encoding where possible ✅
 - ✅ Full test coverage with edge cases and security validation ✅

+**Phase 2 - Task 2.3.2 COMPLETED** ✅ _(2024-06-09)_

+The Key format conversions implementation in ondc-crypto-formats has been successfully completed with:
+- ✅ Ed25519 and X25519 key conversions to/from Base64 encoding ✅
+- ✅ Ed25519 and X25519 key conversions to/from DER encoding (RFC 8410) ✅
+- ✅ Secure zeroization for sensitive key material ✅
+- ✅ Comprehensive error handling and input validation ✅
+- ✅ Full test coverage (unit, property, and doc tests) ✅
+- ✅ All conversions validated for ONDC protocol compatibility ✅
+- ✅ All doctests and unit tests passing ✅

 **Next Steps:** Begin Task 2.3.2 (Key format conversions) or proceed to Phase 3 (ONDC-specific implementation)

 **Implementation Status:**